emilchr/noeddit/README.md

 ## Features
 - Lite view of general posts
 - View posts with votes and comments
+    - View emojis and post text edits in the app.
+Markdown viewer?
 - Category selection
 - Search function
 - Compatible with all modern devices